-This impressive late 18th century, circa 1790, silver-topped gold ring is vertically set with a large cobalt blue thick crystal plaque centered with three old cut diamonds set in silver cut down settings.
+This impressive late 18th century, circa 1790, silver-topped gold ring is vertically set with a large royal blue thick crystal plaque centered with three old cut diamonds set in silver cut down settings.
 The crystal plaque is framed by 24 chunky old mine cut diamonds set in silver over gold.
 The trefoil-shaped shoulders of the ring are embellished with old mine cut diamonds.
 The shank is encrusted with old rose cut diamonds.

 The diamond-set shank and trefoils are later Victorian era replacements from the mid to late 19th century.